Creamen/git-sensible/README.md

 ### Avoid straying from conventions

-It is difficult to know when making a decision about programming is better or worse for yourself.
-For example, some might find it difficult going about styling their code or setting up their work environment for the project.

-In order to make this easier for the user, the user should consider how other developers and programmers will view their code and workflow – In one question, **what will others expect out of your source code?** If it uses strange filetrees, capitalization, or indentation, other developers will be forced to think harder about your code, leading to more fatigue and poor performance.
+Always consider how other developers and programmers will view their code and workflow – In one question, **what will others expect out of your source code and workflow?** If any developer uses strange filetrees, branching models, capitalization, or indentation, other developers will be forced to think harder about their code, leading to more fatigue and poor performance.

-Synchronizing and conforming to conventions is a self-fulfilling prophecy – the more programmers use conventions the more streamlined each project environment becomes.
+Synchronizing and conforming to conventions is self-fulfilling – as more programmers use conventions workflows become more streamlined, and collaboration becomes easier.

-With that said, it is up to your group and the community as a whole to use what is most *effective* for programming.
+With that said, conforming to conventions doesn't change what is most *effective* for programming.
 That is a different beast entirely, and is the mechanism the drives shifts in conventions.

-Here are a few that should help you.

 ### Use 'git pull --rebase' when getting up to date